francesco-ascenzi/werlog/README.md

 ### (optional) string options.path | default = './werlog.txt'
 ```
-   path: './werlog.txt' // Output file path
+   path: './werlog.txt' // Output file path and extension
 }
 ```

 # Results
-Werlog will create a .txt file ( default: werlog.txt ) or a formatted console text that contains the date and the stringified data passed to the function.
+Werlog will create a file ( default: werlog.txt ) or a formatted console text that contains the log date and the stringified data passed to it.

 ### Results example:
 ```